2552 Coordinator, Faculty Professional Development

 Experience: At least three years of college teaching experience is required.
 Curriculum development and evaluation, teaching in multiple modalities (face-to-face, online, and blended or flex learning) and using a Course Management System or other instructional technology is required.
 Experience teaching using the Blackboard LMS and Zoom is preferred.
 An equivalent combination of education and experience may be substituted or considered provided the minimum experience requirements are met.

 Skills: Excellent verbal and written communication skills are required to work effectively with staff and multi-disciplinary teams.
 Expertise and competencies in instructional or curriculum design, the practice of educational development, and adult learning theory are required.
 Knowledge of best practices in instructional technologies, online, blended, and face-to-face pedagogy is required.
 Skill in designing and delivering training programs that focus on faculty development and pedagogical practices used in the improvement of instructional effectiveness in higher education is required.
 A demonstrable knowledge of web design principles and experience creating web pages is preferred.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The primary work location is an office environment in the Faculty Center for Teaching and Learning.
 The scope of the position requires working and communicating effectively in face-to-face and virtual environments.
 The ability to work in a team environment, manage projects, and deadlines is required.
 Occasional attendance and participation at evening and weekend activities and workshops may be required.
 Occasional travel to workshops, seminars, professional development, and University events may be required.